-The Company is controlled through the Board of Directors, which currently comprises two executive and four non-executive directors.
+The Company is controlled through the Board of Directors which currently comprises two executive and four non-executive directors; two of whom are considered to be independent.
 All of the directors have extensive business experience.

 The Company has historically combined the posts of Chairman and Chief Executive in one person, namely Richard Parris.
 The Board believes that to separate the roles would be detrimental at this stage of the Group’s development.
 All directors, in accordance with the Combined Code, submit themselves for re-election at least every three years.

 Committees of the board

 The Board has established three committees; the Audit Committee, the Remuneration Committee and the Nominations Committee.
 Prior to the retirement of Jurek Sikorski on 21 May 2014, membership of both the Audit Committee and the Remuneration Committee was exclusively non-executive while membership of the Nominations Committee comprised the Chairman and the non-executive directors.

 The structure of the Board Committees from 21 May 2014 onwards is as follows:

 Audit Committee – Royston Hoggarth has been appointed as the Chairman of the Audit Committee given his ‘recent and relevant’ financial experience in a variety of Chairman, Chief Executive and non-executive director roles and his prior experience as Chairman of the Axon Group plc Audit Committee.
 Ian Drew and Ben Drury, both of whom are considered to be independent, are also members of the Audit Committee.